Gag name: Radio

-In 2007, an NPR reporter traveled to Hanover, New Hampshire to investigate a test cheating scandal, and interviewed a student who identified himself as Mike Rotch ("my crotch").
+In 2007, an NPR reporter traveled to Hanover, New Hampshire to investigate a test cheating scandal, and interviewed a student who identified himself as Mike Rotch (my crotch).
 NPR's flagship news program All Things Considered included the fictitious student's name in its story.

 Television

-In July 2013, KTVU in San Francisco aired fake names of the Asiana Airlines Flight 214 pilots: "Captain Sum Ting Wong" ("Captain, something wrong"), "Wi Tu Lo" ("we too low"), "Ho Lee Fuk" ("holy fuck"), and "Bang Ding Ow" (onomatopoeia possibly involved with a crash), a false report which had been incorrectly confirmed by an NTSB intern acting "outside the scope of his authority," who, according to an NTSB spokesperson, had been "acting in good faith and trying to be helpful."
+In July 2013, KTVU in San Francisco aired fake names of the Asiana Airlines Flight 214 pilots: "Captain Sum Ting Wong" (Captain, something's wrong), "Wi Tu Lo" (we too low), "Ho Lee Fuk" (holy fuck), and "Bang Ding Ow" (onomatopoeia possibly involved with a crash), a false report which had been incorrectly confirmed by an NTSB intern acting "outside the scope of his authority," who, according to an NTSB spokesperson, had been "acting in good faith and trying to be helpful."
 The station later apologized, and fired Roland De Wolk and two other news producers over the error.

 In January 2017, U.K. sports broadcaster Sky Sports inadvertently reported that Aberdeen had signed a Turkish footballer called "Yerdas Selzavon" (phonetically "your da (father) sells Avon", a reference to the direct-selling cosmetics company) after falling for a gag name on a fake Twitter account.

 In 2017, a taxi driver filmed protesting against changes to taxi licensing in Melbourne, Australia gave his name as "Tsim Booky" to the Channel 9 Today Show; tsimbouki (τσιμπούκι) refers to fellatio in modern Greek.

-In June 2021, the recently launched GB News channel was plagued by a rash of hoax messages from news comment callers using gag names such as Mike Hunt ("my cunt") and Mike Oxlong ("my cock's long") to get on the air.
+In June 2021, the recently launched GB News channel was plagued by a rash of hoax messages from news comment callers using gag names such as Mike Hunt (my cunt) and Mike Oxlong (my cock's long) to get on the air.

 Social media

 In 2021, British politician Nigel Farage, who for a fee would upload personalised videos for fans on the Cameo website, was tricked into posting birthday greetings for "Hugh Janus" (huge anus).

 At one point, a web search for "acting CEO of Google" resulted in the answer "Nate Higgers".
 No such person is confirmed to exist; the claim originated on a LinkedIn profile purporting to belong to the fictitious executive.
-The name Nate Higgers is a spoonerism of "hate niggers", and the hoax is believed to be a satirical reference to allegations of racial discrimination against Google.
+The name Nate Higgers is a spoonerism of "hate niggers", and the hoax is believed to be a satirical reference to allegations of racial discrimination within Google.